9 Things that Fascinated me in South Korea 8 Years Ago

 Army bus that apparently has to be idling, uses a hose connected to a sewage hole to reduce exhaust.

-A highway was demolished in mid-2000s to open up the Cheonggyecheon River for people.
+A highway was demolished in the mid-2000s to open up the Cheonggyecheon River for people.
 Water is being pumped from another river, so technically the Cheonggyecheon River is artificial.
-But nevertheless, the riverwalk became a favorite place for residents and guests of Seoul.
+But nevertheless, the riverwalk became a favourite place for residents and guests of Seoul.

 Direct connection with the outer space?